Tennessee Sales Tax

 If you’re a retailer in Tennessee, or if you make online sales to customers who live there, then you’ll want to make yourself familiar with Tennessee sales tax law.
 All in-state retailers and many out-of-state sellers are now required to collect sales tax from their Tennessee customers, then file a sales tax return and remit that money to the Tennessee Department of Revenue.
 Read on to find out if you have Tennessee sales tax nexus, and how that affects your responsibilities as a retailer.

 Tennessee sales tax varies by location.
-There is a state sales tax of 7%, as well as local tax imposed by city, county or school districts, no higher than 2.75%.
+There is a state sales tax of 7% and local tax imposed by city, county, or school districts, no higher than 2.75%.
 Groceries are taxed at 5% (some locations charge more), and some services have a different tax rate.
+The lowest total tax rate in Tennessee is 8.5%.
+The average sales tax rate across all counties and municipalities is 9.614%.

 Tennessee also has a state single article rate of 2.75% on any single item sold in excess of $1,600 but not more than $3,200.